 The Texas Hospital Association actively monitors legislative and regulatory activities in Washington, D.C., and maintains regular contact with members of the Texas Congressional delegation to ensure that federal policy serves the needs of Texas hospitals and patients.
 With a dedicated federal lobbyist, THA members have a voice in the federal policymaking process.

-The U.S. House recently amended and approved its plan—the American Health Care Act—to repeal and replace the Affordable Care Act and convert the Medicaid entitlement to a program of fixed federal funding.
-Currently, the American Health Care Act will:
+The U.S. Senate introduced its plan -- the Better Care Reconciliation Act -- to repeal and replace the Affordable Care Act and convert the Medicaid entitlement to a program of fixed federal funding.
+A vote on the bill is expected after the Congressional Fourth of July recess.
+This follows passage of the American Health Care Act in the U.S. House in May.

 - repeal most of the coverage provisions of the ACA;

 - convert the current Medicaid entitlement to a financing mechanism that relies on per capita caps.

-While the Texas Hospital Association cannot support the legislation in its current form, it is committed to working with stakeholders and Congress to identify solutions to improve the legislation.
+The Texas Hospital Association does not support either bill but is committed to working with stakeholders and Congress to identify solutions to improve the legislation.
 As such, THA is advocating for the following priorities:

 1. maintain the insurance coverage gains achieved over the life of the ACA;